telerik/ajax-docs/controls/editor/accessibility-and-internationalization/localization/create-a-new-language.md

 ---
 title: Create a New Language
-page_title: Create a New Language | UI for ASP.NET AJAX Documentation
+page_title: Create a New Language | RadEditor for ASP.NET AJAX Documentation
 description: Create a New Language
 slug: editor/accessibility-and-internationalization/localization/create-a-new-language
 tags: create,a,new,language